USFL draft

-The United States Football League had two types of drafts as their main sources for player recruitment: the Collegiate Draft and the Territorial Draft.
-The Collegiate Draft resembled its NFL counterpart (the NFL Draft), in which teams were given a position in the drafting order, based on their win and loss record for the previous year.
+The United States Football League had two types of drafts as their main sources for player recruitment: the collegiate draft and the territorial draft.
+The collegiate draft resembled its NFL counterpart, in which teams were given a position in the drafting order, based on their win and loss record for the previous year.

-Collegiate Draft
+Collegiate draft

 This process was adopted from the National Football League, so that the USFL teams could have an equal opportunity to sign eligible players from college.

 The draft started in the inaugural season of 1983 with 24 rounds (288 selections) also each team could select 26 players in a territorial draft (312 total) and was held over a two day period at the beginning of January (4 and 5).

 In 1984 to accommodate six new expansion franchises, these teams were given an additional selection at the end of some of the rounds.
 The open draft had 19 rounds.
-The 1984 draft was held January 4-5.
+The 1984 draft was held January 4–5.

 The draft was reduced to 12 rounds in 1985, which in turn reduced the number of days to one.

-For the 1984 and the 1985 seasons, the Collegiate Draft was given the official name: "United States Football League Player Selection Meeting".
+For the 1984 and the 1985 seasons, the collegiate draft was given the official name: "United States Football League Player Selection Meeting".

 In 1986, the USFL moved its draft to May with the plan move to a fall schedule that same year.